polkachu/ethereum2-validator/README.md

 This will:

 1. set up firewall
-2. install eth1 client (Geth)
+2. install node exporter
-3. install node exporter
+3. install process exporter
-4. install process exporter
+4. install eth2 lighthouse client

-5. install eth2 lighthouse client
+It is assumed that you will get the eth1 client from a third-party such as Infura.
+A free account should be sufficient.

 ## Step 2: Make deposit keys and associate the keys with Lighthouse